vipin018/Sheriyans-Cohort/day7/readme.md

 - rem is a responsive unit and it is responsive to the device size
 - rem value changes with the device size
 - rem unit depends on the root element

+#### em (em)
+- em is a unit of measurement that represents the font size of the parent element
+- em is a responsive unit and it is responsive to the device size
+- em value changes with the device size
+- em unit depends on the parent element

+##### difference between rem and em
+- rem is a unit of measurement that represents the root element
+- em is a unit of measurement that represents the font size of the parent element
+- rem unit depends on the root element
+- em unit depends on the parent element

+#### vh (viewport height)
+- vh is a unit of measurement that represents the height of the viewport
+- vh is a responsive unit and it is responsive to the device size
+- vh value changes with the device size
+- vh unit depends on the viewport

+#### vw (viewport width)
+- vw is a unit of measurement that represents the width of the viewport
+- vw is a responsive unit and it is responsive to the device size
+- vw value changes with the device size
+- vw unit depends on the viewport